dgis/emu48android/ReadMe.txt

   without the need to be root.
 If it is not automatic, please, activate the OTG mode in your Android device, and then, you should be able to see it in the Emu48 settings.
   It is still experimental and I see some issues when sending characters from the emulator to a real HP48 or HP49 with the kermit protocol.
-  For the moment, the communication has been artificially slowed down in this direction.
+  The communication can be artificially slowed down in this direction using an option.
   If the adapter is unplugged then plugged back in, you may need to call OPENIO/CLOSEIO.